zeerayne/Google-Search-API/README.md

 ```

 As a side note, `convert_currency` is always more accurate than performing your own math on `exchange_rate` because of possible rounding errors.
 However if you have more than one value to convert it is best to call `exchange_rate` and cache the result to use for multiple calculations instead of querying the google server for each one.

+## Contributions

+All contributions are very welcome!
+As you have seen, there is still some methods that are not implemented.
+The structure of the package is intended to facilitate that you can contribute implementing or improving any method without changing other code.

+Other interesting things that you may do is to build a good command line interface for the package.
+You can also take a look to the [TODO list](https://github.com/abenassi/Google-Search-API/blob/master/TODO.md)

+For all contributions, we intend to follow the [Google Ptyhon Style Guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html)